This post may contain affiliate links and/or it may have been a partnership. Please view our policy page for more details.

 - You cannot move your debt to lower interest rates

-If the above apply, then bankruptcy genuinely might be the best route for you; at the very least, it’s worth talking to a financial advisor to discuss the possibility.
+If the above applies, then bankruptcy genuinely might be the best route for you; at the very least, it’s worth talking to a financial advisor to discuss the possibility.

 Debt Consolidation Loans